breebrowder/breebrowder/README.md

 # Hi there 👋
-I am a Full-Stack Software Engineer by trade, with a special kind of love for Front-End Web Development in tandem with UI/UX design.
+I am a Full-Stack Software Engineer by trade, with a special kind of love for Front-End Web Development, in tandem with UI/UX design.
 I care about making technology aesthetically pleasing, simple to use, and accessible to as many groups as possible.

 # 📝 Latest Blog Posts
 These are my latest blog posts hosted on <a href="https://medium.com">Medium</a>.